bburak/fuzzy-logic-prototyping-with-c/README.md

 # fuzzy-logic-prototyping-with-c
-To create a logical system by using fuzzy logic for the classification and quality of drinking water and to ensure the quality and classification of water by establishing the system's self-decision mechanism according to the amount of certain parameters (CI, CaCo3) in water.
+Form a logical system that classification and water quality of potable water using fuzzy logic.The form implemented execute the decision making mechanism by calculating specified parameters(CI, CaCo3) in the water.

 Rules Table